 Library Services for Visitors

-A summary of the Library services we can make available to visitors and non-members at the University of Bath Library.
+A summary of the Library services we can make available to visitors, alumni and non-members at the University of Bath Library.

 If you would like to visit the University of Bath Library and you are not already a member, you should read the Access guide for visitors.

-The services available to all visitors at the Library are described below.
+The services available to all visitors and alumni at the Library are described below.
 This information is also available in PDF format.

 Finding books journals and theses